forax/civilizer/README.md

 # civilizer
 A prototype that transforms primitive types to civilized types by rewriting the bytecode.

-This repository contains two rewriters, one that transforms classical Java object into value class (`Rewriter`) and another that (`VMRewriter`) that rewrite generics to support specialization (so a list of values is fully specialized).
+This repository contains two rewriters, one (`Rewriter`) transforms classical Java object into value class and another (`VMRewriter`) transforms generics to support specialization (so a list of values is fully specialized).

 ## Rewriter